Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

-The systems $\mathcal{T}$ and $\mathcal{S}$ are assumed to differ in terms of their material constituency and the fundamental laws governing their dynamics.
+The systems $\mathcal{S}$ and $\mathcal{T}$ are assumed to represent different \textit{types} of systems and thus have fundamentally different material constitutions.
 This means that the background assumptions behind the models $\mathcal{M}$ and $\mathcal{A}$ can reasonably be assumed to be very different.
-Given this, it is justified, prima facie, to assume that $X_M$ and $X_A$ are probabilistically independent.
+For example, compare the assumption of a curved but fixed spacetime for a black hole with the assumption of a flat spacetime for an analogue black hole; or compare the assumption of a continuous non-back-reacting spacetime for the black hole with the assumption of a continuous non-back-reacting bulk fluid flow for the analogue black hole.
+Given this, it is justified, prima facie, to assume that $X_M$ and $X_A$ are probabilistically independent (we will discuss the status of this assumption further shortly).
 Furthermore, we have assumed that the source system is empirically accessible meaning we can gain empirical evidence regarding (at least) some of its consequences.
 We can encode this by introducing a variable $E$ corresponding to the two values, $\t E$, the empirical evidence obtains, and $\neg \t E $, the empirical evidence does not obtain.

-We can represent all the variables introduced thus far as well as the probabilistic dependancies using a Bayesian network \cite{bovens2004bayesian}.
-The random variables are represented as `nodes' in the network (i.e. circles) and the probabilistic dependancies as directed edges (i.e. arrows).
+We can represent all the variables introduced thus far as well as the probabilistic dependencies using a Bayesian network \cite{bovens2003bayesian}.
+The random variables are represented as `nodes' in the network (i.e. circles) and the probabilistic dependences as directed edges (i.e. arrows).
 We draw an arrow between two nodes when the variable in the `parent node' has a direct influence on the variable in the `child node'.
-Probabilistic independence is represented implicit by the absence of an arrow between two nodes.
-The entire set up thus far is represented by the Bayesian network in Figure \ref{fig2}.
+Unconditional probabilistic independence is represented implicitly by the absence of an arrow between two nodes.
+The entire set up thus far is represented by the Bayesian network in Figure~\ref{fig2}.